 Project Runway Winners You Never Hear About Anymore

 "Project Runway" has entertained fans of fashion design for nearly two decades with its unique and creative approach to discovering fashion's next star.
 Bravo's popular reality competition series starts each season with aspiring designers who are chosen from all over the country and then brought to New York to compete for a generous cache of prizes.
-Each week the competitors are tasked with a specific challenge, the results of which are shown on the runway and then critiqued by the resident panel of judges.
+Each week, the competitors are tasked with a specific challenge, the results of which are shown on the runway and then critiqued by the resident panel of judges.
 Eventually, the group is whittled down until just a few remain.
 The finalists then head home to design a complete collection with hopes of returning to New York to win "Project Runway."

 Jeffrey Sebelia was fired from the Bratz dolls movie

 After the win, he experienced some hardships.
-Sebelia and his son's mom split up and he had to use most of his prize money to pay off debt he had accumulated prior to the competition.
+Sebelia and his son's mom split up, and he had to use most of his prize money to pay off debt he had accumulated prior to the competition.
 His circumstances deteriorated further after committing a blunder during an interview with New York magazine.
 When asked what his latest project was, the self-styled bad boy responded, "I'm almost afraid to admit what I'm doing, but it's costumes for a movie.
 It's a live-action movie for the Bratz."
-When asked to clarify, he confirmed that he was indeed referring to "those slutty dolls," and it reportedly cost him the job (per LA Weekly).
+When asked to clarify, he confirmed that he was indeed referring to "those sl***y dolls," and it reportedly cost him the job (via LA Weekly).

-Sebelia's LinkedIn profile indicates that he is currently a designer and consultant for Japanese luxury t-shirt company DtE in California.
+Sebelia's LinkedIn profile indicates that he is currently a designer and consultant for Japanese luxury T-shirt company DtE in California.

 Irina Shabayeva walked out on her own fashion show

 Season 6 winner Irina Shabayeva presented a final collection that resonated deeply with the judges and got her the win.
-Declaring that she had been inspired by "what it takes to survive in the city as a woman" (per Reuters) led the designer to the creation of a largely monochromatic collection, but one whose drama wowed the audience.
+Declaring that she had been inspired by "what it takes to survive in the city as a woman" (via Reuters) led the designer to the creation of a largely monochromatic collection, but one whose drama wowed the audience.
 Though she was criticized for relying heavily on the use of black fabrics for her garments, she produced an impressive collection.
-Shabayeva experienced further success after the show when several high-profile celebrities, including Selena Gomez, Carrie Underwood, and Kelly Clarkson, wore her designs (per Insider).
+Shabayeva experienced further success after the show when several high-profile celebrities, including Selena Gomez, Carrie Underwood, and Kelly Clarkson, wore her designs.

 Several years after winning, however, the designer suffered a major public relations blow when she allegedly got into a spat with her fashion show's sponsor and walked out of her own event.
-According to the New York Daily News, she was accused of announcing her departure before leaving the venue with all of her designs as well as a pricey make-up kit that didn't belong to her.
-Both parties blamed each other for the debacle (per Courthouse News).
+According to the New York Daily News, she was accused of announcing her departure before leaving the venue with all of her designs as well as a pricey makeup kit that didn't belong to her.
+Both parties blamed each other for the debacle (via Courthouse News).

 These days, Shabayeva is designing women's apparel for a Parisian fashion company called Maison MJZ.